Araripina

-Araripina is a Brazilian municipality in the state of Pernambuco.
-Has an estimated population in 2020 of 84,864 inhabitants according with IBGE.
+Araripina (/Central northeastern portuguese pronunciation: [ɐɾɐɾiˈpinɐ]/) is a Brazilian municipality in the state of Pernambuco.
+Has an estimated population in 2025 of 90,504 inhabitants according with IBGE.
 Total area of 1.847,5 km^{2} and is located in the state mesoregion of Sertão, at 622 meters above the sea level and 683 km West from the state capital, Recife.

 The exploration of gypsum (95% of the Brazilian reserves) and calcarium is the base of the local economy and at the homonymous microregion.